-Undergraduate- A student who has not earned the baccalaureate degree and is eligible to enroll in undergraduate-level credit courses.

-Postbaccalaureate- A student who holds the baccalaureate degree from an accredited institution, who is eligible to enroll in credit courses at the undergraduate level, and who has not been admitted to the Graduate School.
-A postbaccalaureate student applies for admission to the college (arts and sciences, education, etc.) where undergraduate credit is to be earned.

-Transfer Student- A student who has been attending another accredited institution but who wished to complete a degree at The University of Akron Wayne College.

-Special Student- A student who does not meet the regular admissions requirement but qualifies by certain abilities or maturity and is admitted after special petition.

-Auditor- A student who wishes to enroll in a course without obtaining a grade-point value ("A-F") or a grade of noncredit or credit.
+- Undergraduate- A student who has not earned the baccalaureate degree and is eligible to enroll in undergraduate-level credit courses. - Postbaccalaureate- A student who holds a baccalaureate degree from an accredited institution, who is eligible to enroll in credit courses at the undergraduate level, and who has not been admitted to the Graduate School.
+A postbaccalaureate student applies for admission to the college (arts and sciences, education, etc.) where undergraduate credit is to be earned. - Transfer Student-A student who has been attending another accredited institution, but who wishes to complete a degree at The University of Akron Wayne College. - Special Student- A student who does not meet the regular admissions requirement but qualifies by certain abilities or maturity and is admitted after special petition. - Auditor- A student who wishes to enroll in a course without obtaining a grade-point value ("A-F") or a grade of noncredit or credit.
 Such students must indicate that they are auditors at the time of registration.
 Audit status may be denied if space is not available.
-An auditor is expected to do all prescribed coursework except the writing of examinations.

-Postsecondary Enrollment Options- A student who is currently enrolled in high school may enroll in the postsecondary enrollment options program.
-Students must meet the outlined requirements for these programs.

-Guest or Transient Student (from another institution) - A student who is regularly enrolled and eligible to continue at another institution and who desires to enroll at The University of Akron Wayne College for specified courses.
+An auditor is expected to do all prescribed coursework except the writing of examinations. - Postsecondary Enrollment Options- A student who is currently enrolled in high school may enroll in the postsecondary enrollment options program.
+Students must meet the outlined requirements for these programs. - Guest or Transient Student (from another institution) A student who is regularly enrolled and eligible to continue at another institution and who desires to enroll at The University of Akron Wayne College for specified courses.
 A student who is currently on suspension from the home institution is not eligible to be a Guest student.
-There is a two consecutive term limit for this classification (from The University of Akron Wayne College).
-A student enrolled at The University of Akron Wayne College must obtain written permission from the dean of the student's college before enrolling (guest student status) for credit work at another institution.
+There is a two consecutive term limit for this classification.

+Guest or Transient Student (from The University of Akron Wayne College)- A student enrolled at The University of Akron Wayne College must obtain written permission from the dean of the student's college before enrolling (guest student status) for credit work at another institution.
 Credit for such work may be granted at the discretion of the dean.